pietrop/language_tutor/README.md

 ## Setup for STT
 - setup Chinese dictation is osx preferences.
 - use double click `fn` twice to start dictation.
+- if you pronounced correctly you'll see the expected pinyin and english definition/translation. otherwise try again :)

 ## Setup for TTS
 - Download Chinese Mandarin `Ting-Ting`  text to speech language in osx.